-The first article of this series is entitled We are at a critical moment to invest in immunization, authored by Kate Dodson, Vice President, Global health, UN Foundation.
+The first article of this series is titled We are at a critical moment to invest in immunization, authored by Kate Dodson, Vice President, Global health, UN Foundation.
 The full publication can be viewed here.

-The third article is entitled Life-course immunization: Building the consensus for adult vaccination, authored by Lois Privor-Dumm, Director, Policy, Advocacy & Communications, the International Vaccine Access Center, Johns Hopkins Bloomberg School of Public Health.
+The third article is titled Life-course immunization: Building the consensus for adult vaccination, authored by Lois Privor-Dumm, Director, Policy, Advocacy & Communications, the International Vaccine Access Center, Johns Hopkins Bloomberg School of Public Health.
 The full publication can be viewed here.

 Responsibility for the information and views set out in this article lies entirely with the author(s) and does not reflect the official opinion of IFPMA or its members.